krystleta/se_project_express/README.md

 **Description**

-Project 12 is the first back-end project focusing on creating Routes, Controllers and Middleware.
-We are creating a server for the "WTWR" project with an API and user authorization.
+Project 13 is a continuation with the Express project by expanding schemas to allow for authorization implementation.

 **Technologies and  techniques**

-Technologies and techniques used are Express, creating a database with MongooseDB, using Postman to test API calls and we are also demonstrating how to handle errors.
+Technologies and techniques used are implementing a middleware authorization and creating routes for signing up and signing in.
+We use JSON web tokens (JWT) and running more tests on Postman to verify authorization is working correctly.

 **Link to the project**